Log in

 YouTube (Web, Android, iOS)

 YouTube Studio is where you'll manage all your channel and video details.
 Log in with your Google account and launch a channel under your personal name or business name.
 Once you've customized your channel, you can start uploading videos.
-You can add subtitles, an end screen to promote related content, or cards to highlight content during your video.
+You can automatically add subtitles, an end screen to promote related content, or cards to highlight content during your video.

 If you're more concerned with getting your videos in front of the right people than just embedding them on your website, YouTube is a great option.
 You have a built-in audience of millions of people already interested in video content.
 So if you optimize your videos for search or encourage fans to get notifications when you add a new video to your channel, you may be able to build a native audience.
 Of course, you still have the option to add the videos to your website with a simple embed code—but every YouTube video embedded on an external website looks like a YouTube video.